 The video below is a funny rap song demonstrating the use of all the negative contractions in English.
 Several of them (especially daren't, mayn't, shan't) are almost never used, at least in American English.
-(The rapper has a British accent, but I would guess they are quite uncommon in British English as well.)

 If you liked that video, you might also like his Positive Contractions, on the English Contractions page (with an explanation and examples as well as the video.)

 The following examples show negative statements using the verb ‘be.’
 Whether ‘be’ is used as a helping verb or by itself, it does not require ‘do.’

 Your brothers aren’t lazy either.